xAirx/CI-CD-Playground/README.md

 			We want to render a component based on env variables set to dev or production.

-### Setting it up locally fist:
+			### Setting it up locally first:

 						App.js

 						require('dotenv').config();

 						  {process.env.REACT_APP_SERVER_MODE === 'development' ? <SentryComponent /> : ''}

 						Doing it The express way

 							In express you do not prefix with REACT_APP_*******

 							so the env can simply just be SERVER_MODE and be accessed by process.env.SERVERMODE

 						Doing it The react way

 							Prefixing .env variables with REACT_APP

 							React only includes variables with that prefix, so you if you have malicious dependencies, or just a public build, you don't expose things like local keys and stuff

 							“in .env SERVER_MODE=development should be REACT_APP_SERVER_MODE=development”

 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;
 			&nbsp;

 			### Setting up env variable to work on development and production server

 						Doing it The Express way

 							 Heroku will normally populate our process.env for us, with the environment variables set in its own dashboard, just like how github has its secrets.

 							This applies to when we work with express.

 						Doing it The react way

 							if we were working with REACT we would just add these to heroku  in the dashboard like this:

 							On heroku when deployed the react app is already built, this means the env vars will be set to whatever they were on build time.

 							Once you build the react app all referenced variables are built in to the outputted code.

 							Heroku populates the process.env with its env's defined in the dashboard.

 <img src="https://imgur.com/eYl0L0I.png" width="200">

 <img src="https://imgur.com/qJUFzAZ.png" width="200">

 <img src="https://imgur.com/UZLurFl.png" width="200">